 In 1801 the population of Maidstone was just over 8,000.
 By the standards of the time, it was quite a large town.
 It grew rapidly.
 By 1851 the population had risen to over 20,000.
 By the end of the century, it was over 33,000.
 In 1819 Maidstone gained its first police force and in 1822 it gained gaslight.

-Like all 19th-century towns Maidstone was dirty and unsanitary but things improved after the 1870s when a network of drains and sewers was created.
-In 1858 Maidstone gained its first museum and in 1879 Brenchley Gardens were turned into a public park.
+Like all 19th-century towns, Maidstone was dirty and unsanitary but things improved after the 1870s when a network of drains and sewers was created.
+In 1858 Maidstone Museum opened and in 1879 Brenchley Gardens were turned into a public park.